Date: Feb-Mar 2019

 Increasing A Wine’s Mouthfeel

-MEMBERS ONLYI feel ya!
+I feel ya!
 (Yes, pun intended.)
 Since I don’t have much space left in this column, let me break it down for you in bite-sized pieces.
-Much more food for thought and things to chew on for future columns.
-Here are some ways to increase mouthfeel along the winemaking timeline: Harvest: Pick riper.
-Higher alcohol
+Much more food for thought and

 Discussing Pros v.
 Cons of Pinot Noir

-MEMBERS ONLYPinot Noir has quite a reputation.
-Often known as the “Heartbreak Grape” and lovingly discussed, dissected, and degustated (is that even a word?) by rabid Pinot-philes the world over, Pinot Noir was being talked about in the wine world well before the movie Sideways thrust it onto an international stage.
-Many years after Miles and
+Pinot Noir has quite a reputation.
+Often known as the “Heartbreak Grape” and lovingly discussed, dissected, and degustated (is that even a word?) by rabid Pinot-philes the world over, Pinot Noir was

 Chilled Red Wines